AdyRock/com.lightwaverf.smartseries/README.md

 # com.lightwaverf.smartseries

-This app is for the LightwaveRF Samart Series of devices and the Link Plus hub.
+This app is for the LightwaveRF Smart Series of devices and the Link Plus hub.

 # How does it work
 It connects via the Lightwave API for the Link Plus and therefore requires an internet connect to operate.